 Speaking of Elektra, I decided to heed her advice, and to leave her alone for a day or two.

-I didn’t go to see her the next day, nor the day after that.
+I didn’t go to see Elektra that day, or the next day, nor the day after that.

 I wrote one poem in this period but added nothing to these memoirs, as nothing seemed particularly demanding to be added.